KatieFleming1925/applied_quantII/README.md

 # applied_quantII
 Katie Fleming
-Assignments for Applied Quantitative Methods II
-List of repository: Assignments for AQMSS II
+These are my assignments for Applied Quantitative Methods II List for repository: Assignments for AQMSS II